Pages

 Bread or Blood: How Richmond’s Women Led a Civil-War Uprising

 On a crisp spring morning in Richmond, Virginia—April 2, 1863—a peculiar kind of thunder rolled down 9th Street.
 Thousands of working‐class Southerners, led largely by women left to feed their families while husbands fought (or perished) on distant battlefields, had reached their boiling point.
 They weren’t demanding Confederate victory, nor shouting “Defeat the Yankees!”
-Instead, their battle cry was far more elemental: “Bread or blood!”
+Instead, their battle cry was far more elemental: “Bread or blood!

 African Odyssey: The Quest to Find Dr. Livingstone

 In the mid-19th century, as European and American fascination with Africa’s uncharted wilderness grew, one expedition would capture the public imagination like no other.
-Journalist Henry Morton Stanley’s legendary search for the missing British explorer Dr. David Livingstone became one of the defining moments of the era, uniting the worlds of journalism, exploration, and international politics in a tale as dramatic as it was historic.

 Inaugurating a Republic: George Washington’s Address